 Flexible Online Format

 La Verne Online specifically designed its BA in Business Administration program to fit your schedule, helping you gain the necessary skills to advance in your career goals:

 - All courses use an asynchronous format, although classes will involve projects and assignments with weekly deadlines.

 - You’ll have the opportunity to collaborate with your classmates via the Learning Management System and Blackboard.

 - You’ll have access to the same services as in-person students do through phone, video conferencing, and on-campus meetings, including individualized academic advising, library resources, studying abroad, the Career Center, the Academic Success Center, the Sara and Michael Abraham Center for Veteran Student Success, and other support programs.

-- If you want to connect with others face-to-face, you have the option to take courses in person at campuses that offer the program, including Bakersfield, Burbank, College of the Canyons, Irvine, La Verne, Naval Base Ventura County, Ontario, and Vandenberg Air Force Base.
+- If you want to connect with others face-to-face, you have the option to take courses in person at campuses that offer the program, including Bakersfield, Burbank, Irvine, La Verne, Naval Base Ventura County, Ontario, Santa Clarita and Vandenberg Space Force Base.